-Channel 4 First Cut Pitch - An opportunity for UK filmmakers to get a First Cut commission offer, plus mentorship and training.
-Once again at Doc/Fest 2017.
-Once again First Cut will be offering five new directors the chance to pitch at the Festival and one winner walked away with a commission from Channel 4 for their first 60’ film.
+The Channel 4 First Cut Pitch - The Channel 4 First Cut Pitch is back at Doc/Fest 2017.
+Once again First Cut will be offering five new directors the chance to pitch at the festival and one winner will walk away with a commission from Channel 4 for their first 60’ film.
 Applications to this pitch have now closed.